flor14/chemcalculatorrr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of chemcalculatorrr is R package useful for chemistry for purpose of calculating chemical formular mass in g/mol.
+The goal of chemcalculatorrr is R package useful for chemistry for the purpose of calculating chemical formular mass in g/mol.
 The pacakage is designed to perform the same function as the [python pacakge](https://github.com/UBC-MDS/chemcalculator).
 The mole allows scientists to calculate the number of elementary entities (usually atoms or molecules) in a certain mass of a given substance.
-Another property of Avogadro’s number is that the mass of one mole of a substance is equal to that substance’s molecular weight.
-For example, the mean molecular weight of water is 18.015 atomic mass units (amu), so one mole of water weighs 18.015 grams.
+Also, the mass of one mole of a substance is equal to that substance’s molecular weight; as for instance, the mean molecular weight of water is 18.015 atomic mass units (amu), so one mole of water weighs 18.015 grams.
 This property simplifies many chemical computations.
 This R package will be helpful to easily calculate the